vtex-apps/store-components/react/components/CategoriesHighlights/README.md

 ## Description

-Categories Highlights is a banner which shows two or four categories in a highlighted position in the store.
+Categories Highlights is a banner which shows two, four, six or eight categories in a highlighted position in the store.
 This Component can be imported and used by any VTEX App.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.